 We pay according to how benefits are authorized on the claim form.
 If you sign the authorization field on the claim form, benefit payment is released to the dental office and we will pay benefits to your dental office.

-Ameritas® is a marketing name for subsidiaries of Ameritas Mutual Holding Company, including, but not limited to, Ameritas Life Insurance Corp., Ameritas Life Insurance Corp. of New York, Ameritas Investment Partners, Inc., and Ameritas Investment Corp.
-Ameritas Life Insurance Corp. is not licensed in New York.
-Not all products and services are available in all states.
-Each company is solely responsible for its own financial conditions and contractual obligations.
-Ameritas, its subsidiaries, associates and financial professionals do not provide tax or legal advice.
+This information is provided by Ameritas®, which is a marketing name for subsidiaries of Ameritas Mutual Holding Company, including, but not limited to: Ameritas Life Insurance Corp., 5900 O Street, Lincoln, Nebraska 68510; Ameritas Life Insurance Corp. of New York, (licensed in New York) 1350 Broadway, Suite 2201, New York, New York 10018; and Ameritas Investment Corp., member FINRA/SIPC.
+Each company is solely responsible for its own financial condition and contractual obligations.
+Ameritas® life insurance companies are not fiduciaries under the federal Employee Retirement Income Security Act or Internal Revenue Code Section 4975 and do not provide tax or legal advice.
 Please consult your tax advisor or attorney regarding your situation.

 Variable insurance and investment products are not insured by the FDIC or any government agency, are not deposits of or guaranteed by a financial institution and may lose value.